kera-cudmore/seaside-sewing/README.md

 UPDATE

-Once I began working on the site, I realised that there wasn't enough of a contrast for the green text on a white background when runnning the site through the WAVE chrome extension.
+Once I began working on the site, I realised that there wasn't enough of a contrast for the green text on a white background when running the site through the WAVE chrome extension.
 I have therefore used a slightly darker green to allow for a better contrast.
 There was a similar issue with the dark blue chosen for the site, the contrast was not passing for the sites header with white text, and so I have chosen a darker blue which does pass contrast tests with white text.
 I have also updated the grey colour used, as this was a colour used for other elements in bootstrap, so by changing to this allows a better cohesion in the site.

 As I did not appear to be using the medium blue anywhere in the site, I have removed this.